Rome’s Long War on the Bible and God’s People

 Firstly, the Scripture always commends people who take the initiative to read it to check to see if it lines up with apostolic teachings (Acts 17:11); to help the child of God understand God’s word (2 Tim.
 2:15); to fully equip the saint to be perfectly able to walk and live the Christian life (2 Tim.
 3:16) and finally to allow a universal blessing to all who read and believe it (Rev. 1:3).

-Secondly, the diversity within the many strands of true Biblical Christianity, only goes to enrich the universal method of worshipping God; such groups therefore are not ones “own religion” but just different emphasises and interpretations of divers theological positions.
-To make this erroneous statement about ones “own religion” is either wilful ignorance or intentional smearing.
+Secondly, the diversity within the many strands of true Biblical Christianity only enriches the universal method of worshipping God; such groups therefore are not one’s “own religion” but just different emphasises and interpretations of divers theological positions.
+To make this erroneous statement about ones “own religion” is either willful ignorance or intentional smearing.

 “Clement XI condemned the proposition that the reading of Scripture is for all” (1, p.
 79).

-Such a statement as this therefore is deeply offensive and insulting, not only for the men and women that shed their blood and even died for the word of God, but also to Scripture itself.
+Such a statement as this therefore is deeply offensive and insulting, not only to the men and women who shed their blood and even died for the word of God, but also to Scripture itself.

 Jude would also say how one “should earnestly contend for the faith which was ONCE delivered unto the saints” (Jude 4).

 “….The Councils of Toulouse (1229) and Tarragona (1234) forbade the laity to read the vernacular translations of the Bible.
-Pius IV required the bishops to refuse lay persons leave to read even Catholics versions of Scripture, unless their confessors or parish priests judged that such reading was likely to prove beneficial” (1, p.
+Pius IV required the bishops to refuse lay persons leave to read even Catholic versions of Scripture unless their confessors or parish priests judged that such reading was likely to prove beneficial” (1, p.
 79).

 The Scriptures, according to Paul, have the power to make anyone wise unto Salvation (2 Tim.
 3:15).

-Also, keep in mind that for centuries the clergy were more than happy to keep the laity illiterate and therefore totally dependent of them and “holy mother” church.
+Also, keep in mind that for centuries the clergy were more than happy to keep the laity illiterate and therefore totally dependent on them and “holy mother” church.

 “The popes have warned Catholics against Protestant Bible Societies, which distribute versions (mostly corrupt versions) of the Bible with the avowed purpose of perverting simple Catholics” (1, p.
 79).